 - Understand principles of adult learning.

 You can earn the Gateways Technical Assistance Credential by compiling your education, experience, and qualifications or attending an Entitled Institution and completing the required program.
 An Entitled Institution is an accredited college or university who has aligned their coursework with Credential requirements.
 If you recently attended (since 2015) and completed the required courses at one of the Entitled Institutions below, your application will be processed through the Entitled Route.
 If you did not, your application will go through the Direct Route process.
 To make it easier on you the Steps to Apply are the same.

 Steps to Apply

 - Download the Technical Assistance Credential Application.

 - Fill out the Supplement Application including the Work & Practical Experience Form and Information Update Form.

-- Enclose a $30 check for credential fee (made payable to INCCRRA) or make a payment online by logging into your Registry Dashboard.
+- Enclose a $65 check for payment (made payable to INCCRRA) or make a payment online by logging into your Registry Dashboard.
 Click on My Registry and then choose the Make a Payment section.

 - Mail these documents to:

 1226 Towanda Plaza

 An Entitled Institution is a college or university who has aligned their coursework with the Technical Assistance Credential requirements.
 You would have had to recently attend (since 2015) and complete the required TA Credential courses to be considered for the Entitled Route.
 The higher education institutions currently entitled to offer the Technical Assistance Credential are: